KnoxTheDev/KnoxTheDev/README.md

 ## 🌟 Support My Work

-If you find my work helpful or interesting, consider giving my projects a ⭐ or sponsoring me!
+If you find my work helpful or interesting, consider giving my projects a ⭐ !